tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_lists,_dictionaries,_and_data.md

   <img src="{{ site.url }}/img/pitl05/lists-of-lists-2-dimensional-colour.png" />
 </figure>

 Labels will help elucidate things.
-To add some to the dataset, one could go another list deeper, for example:
+To add some to the data set, one could go another list deeper, for example:

 {% highlight py %}
 bands = [